-Cincinnati police officer shot, possible suspect killed
+Cincinnati Police officer shot, possible suspect killed

-CINCINNATI (AP) — A city police officer was wounded and a possible suspect was killed during an exchange of gunfire today, police said.
+A Cincinnati police officer was wounded and a possible suspect was killed during an exchange of gunfire Friday, police said.

 The possible suspect died at the scene.